 The Digital Asset record in the Network is a set of references that 'point' to the source (DAP) of the data and links these references to a Digital Lockbox.
-No real data values are stored in a Digital Asset record in the Network.
+No real data values are stored in a Digital

-Users are required to authenticate to their Digital Lockbox in order to prove ownership of their The content of this paper has been submitted by DIACC member SecureKey.
-10
+Asset record in the Network.

-Digital Assets.
+Users are required to authenticate to their Digital Lockbox in order to prove ownership of their Digital Assets.